 Anne was asked to be the March of Dimes Ambassador and Global Volunteer.
 Her image of premature baby Alfred was shared around the world on World Prematurity Day, with Anne also speaking at the official March of Dimes WPD event in Washington D.C.
 Anne’s photograph appeared across national and international media, including Time Magazine and a billboard in Times Square New York.
-A public service announcement featuring Anne will also air continuously on CNN International for the next 3 years.
+A public service announcement featuring Anne also aired on CNN.

 Giving back and creating awareness through the Geddes Philanthropic Trust will always be a part of Anne and her husband Kel's life.